Robbie English, Broker and REALTOR

 Pay attention to:

 Key terms in a lease agreement Austin renters often overlook include how subletting is handled.
-It’s not just about convenience—it’s about avoiding legal and financial entanglements.
+It’s about more than convenience-it’s about avoiding legal and financial entanglements.

 Breaking the Lease: Life Happens—Plan Ahead